celery/celery/docs/getting-started/next-steps.rst

 And there's that calling API again...
 -------------------------------------

-Subtask instances also support the calling API, which means you can use ``delay``, ``apply_async``, or *calling* it directly.
+Subtask instances also supports the calling API, which means you can use ``delay``, ``apply_async``, or *calling* it directly.

 But there is a difference in that the subtask may already have